Lysosomal Storage Disease

 Lysosomal storage disease is more common in families with:

-Symptoms can be severe and appear shortly after birth or mild and detected later in life.
+Symptoms can be severe and appear shortly after birth or they can be mild and found later in life.
 Symptoms will depend on the specific type of disease.
-Some common symptoms include:
+Some common problems are:

 Lysosomal Disease Network